 What happens if our charity declines the offer?

 Nothing is sold without your agreement.
-If you decline, the items are posted back to your Falkirk shop free of charge, fully tracked and insured.
+If you decline, the items are posted back to your Falkirk shop free of charge, fully tracked and signed for.
 There is no fee for asking and no pressure to accept.

 When and how is the charity paid?